TormStorm/jagex-launcher-linux/README.md

 ## Disclaimer

-I am not responsible for the maintenance and safety of content produced and hosted by third parties and any use of third-party sites is at your own risk.
+I am not responsible for the maintenance and safety of content produced and hosted by third parties and any use of third-party sites is at your own risk

 # Table of contents